Until now, we have used the quarter note (crotchet) to represent the value

-of a beat.
-Nevertheless, we can indeed use any note value to serve as the beat unit.
-In time signatures, the lower number indicates the kind of note that gets one beat (see Time or Meter Signatures for more information).
+So far we have used the quarter note (crotchet) to represent the value of a beat.
+However, we can actually use any note value as a beat unit.
+In time signatures, the lower number indicates the type of note that gets one beat (see Time or Meter Signatures for more information).

 Visit the Reference Section for more information.